 The current gaming industry would flourish without these trends.
 Sadly, once one trend goes out of style, another will inevitably replace it.
 It’s an endless cycle of annoying trends that gamers just have to deal with.

 Along with all of these trends, I’ve noticed one that stands out among indie developers: roguelikes.
-As these games get more and more popular, I’ve started to realize that roguelikes just aren’t that appealing.
+As these games get more and more popular, I’ve started to realize… I just don’t like them.